paed01/3inarow-presentation/docs/Step3.md

 ### Client socket.io

 The client needs to connect to the server via sockets.
-Fortunatelly the `socket.io` module exposes the client side script on `/socket.io/socket.io.js`.
+Conveniently the `socket.io` module exposes the client side script on `/socket.io/socket.io.js`.
 So we will start with including the javascript on the client.

 ```html